hoorangyee/LRAGE/README.md

 - [ ] Publish and share Pile-of-law BM25 index
 - [ ] Publish and share Pile-of-law embeddings
 - [ ] Implement a simplified indexing feature in GUI
+- [ ] Added support for more arguments in the GUI
 - [ ] Document more detailed usage instructions
 - [ ] Publish benchmark results obtained using LRAGE